Quick Answer

 These are pieces of equipment that can be used over and over and at home for medical purposes.
 They include oxygen tanks and wheelchairs.
 According to the CMS DME Center, Medicare covers 80% of the approved amount for DME after the deductible is met, leaving the beneficiary responsible for the remaining 20%.

-These services are intended to reduce illness and detect conditions to ensure you are healthy.
-They include screening and counseling.
-Medicare covers it, and coinsurance is not included.
-Preventive screenings covered by Medicare Part B include mammograms, colonoscopies, cardiovascular screenings, and diabetes tests, as outlined by Medicare.gov’s preventive services directory.
+These services are intended to reduce illness and detect conditions early.
+They include screening and counseling, and coinsurance generally does not apply.
+Preventive screenings covered by Part B include mammograms, colonoscopies, cardiovascular screenings, and diabetes tests, as outlined by Medicare.gov’s preventive services directory.

 > Therapy services.
 A Medicare-certified therapist gives outpatient speech and occupational therapy.
 Physical therapy is also covered under Part B, subject to annual limits reviewed and updated by CMS each year.